jjg/storyphone/README.md

 The controller code is written in Python and based on https://learn.adafruit.com/playing-sounds-and-using-buttons-with-raspberry-pi/overview  The code is modified to use `subprocess.Popen()` so we can stop & restart playback when the hook switch is toggled.

 Currently when the momentary switch is toggled, playback begins.
 If playback is in-progress, toggling the switch will stop playback.
 Once the hook is working this behavior will be modified to fit the appropriate on and off-hook states of the switch (I'm not sure yet if on hook will place the switch in the "closed" or "open" position).

+## Dev Journal

+###12062015
+Original hook design was done in OpenSCAD but I wasn't getting what I wanted out of it and decided to give it a go in Tinkercad.
+I prefer OpenSCAD but since it's not a parametric design it's not a big deal.